 e-mobility

 Innovation is in the DNA of FCC Environment, which has been researching electric mobility for more than 45 years, and developed its first 100% electric waste collection truck in 1974.
-It currently has a fleet of more than 16,000 vehicles, of which 821 units are electric and 1,305 of CNG or Bi-Power.
+It currently has a fleet of close to 20,000 vehicles, of which almost 1,600 units are electric and over 1,900 of CNG or Bi-Power.

 Plataforma de e-movilidad

-Along 2018 the project of developing an e-mobility industrial platform has been completed and has resulted in the first affordable and versatile e-mobility industrial platform for Urban Service vehicles, successfully achieving the objectives set at the beginning.
+FCC Medio Ambiente developed in 2018 the first affordable and versatile e-mobility industrial platform for Urban Service vehicles, successfully achieving the objectives set at the beginning.
 One of the 2018 highlights was the global presentation of the platform and the exhibition of the first vehicle developed on it at the Smart City Expo World Congress in Barcelona, with a significant impact in the media.

 FCC was present at Smart City Expo World Congress 2018